Saturday, October 31, 2020

 Pawnbroker (Sp)

-Once per day a Plutomancer can, with a touch, convert up to 100 pounds per caster level of non-living objects into their worth in gold coins, as determined by an Appraisal skill check (magical items get a saving throw vs. DC 10 + one-half spellcaster level + spellcasting attribute modifier; living items and artifacts are unaffected).
+Once per day a Plutomancer can, with a touch, convert up to 100 pounds per caster level of non-living objects into gold coins equal to the amount of gold the Plutomancer would receive for selling those objects normally, after all applicable modifiers.
+Magic items get a saving throw vs. DC 15 + spellcasting ability modifier; living items and artifacts are unaffected.
+This ability functions at a caster level equal to the Plutomancer’s total caster level.

 Note that this value is based upon intrinsic material worth, not weight or artistry; even a ton of stone is still only worth 1 gold, and a masterpiece painting is nothing but pigments on canvas, so converting objects of art into coins will yield less than their cultural worth.